Location and Contact Information

 Please note, some programs and services are not available at all locations.
 Please contact us to verify locations and office hours.

-Mendocino County's Health and Human Services, Behavioral Health and Recovery Services, Alcohol and Other Drug Programs (AODP), assist participants who have substance use disorders to create and maintain a healthy, balanced lifestyle, free of alcohol and other drug abuse.
+Mendocino County's Health and Human Services, Behavioral Health and Recovery Services, Substance Use Disorders Treatment (SUDT), assists participants, who have substance use disorders, to create and maintain a healthy, balanced lifestyle, free of alcohol and other drug abuse.
 In order to assist participants to make positive changes in their lives, staff utilize evidence-based curricula.
 All treatment staff are certified or registered by the State of California.

 Adult Treatment Programs